HobbyChop/sDS/README.md

 3. Press A to detect the cart.
 The top screen shows when it is connected.
 4. Plug MIDI into the mDS and play.

-The top screen is your monitor: connection, mode, the channel map, and a live scope of the audio output.
-The bottom screen is the LAB, where you shape the sound live with the d-pad.
+The top screen is your monitor: cart connection, the current mode, how many of the 16 hardware voices are sounding, a map of every channel's voice type, and a live oscilloscope of the audio output.
+The bottom screen is the LAB, where you shape the sound with the d-pad; as you edit, it draws the current instrument's attack/decay/sustain/release envelope as a live graph.

 ## Playing it